 By post: General Counsel & Company Secretary, The Carbon Trust, Level 5, Arbor, 255 Blackfriars Road, London SE1 9AX, UK.

 By phone: +44 (0)20 7170 7000

 If you need to see this notice in another format (for example, audio, large print, braille), please contact us.

 13. Changes to this privacy notice

 We may update this notice from time to time so please check back every now and again.
+This notice was last updated on 16 January 2024.
 If we make any significant changes, we’ll tell you by putting a notice on our website.